mattymaloney/mattymaloney.github.io/_posts/2016-03-28-apache-php-wordpress-phpmyadmin-aws-vpc-ec2-linux-rds-mariadb.md

 - I don't understand why the RDS instance says it's on all 4 subnets that were created.
 Why divide the network into subnets only to put the service directly on all 4 subnets? **UPDATE:** see above.
 I think this is so that EC2 instances in any of the subnets or availability zones can communicate with the RDS instance without incurring bandwidth/transfer fees. ??

+## Create httpd baseline instance

+We will use this instance as a template for the phpMyAdmin instance as well as the

+## Create phpMyAdmin EC2 instance

+Choosing:

+- **OS/AMI**: Amazon Linux (ami-08111162)
+- **Instance Type**: t2.nano (this is a necessary, but not-oft-used vm)
+- **VPC**: the VPC that was create with the RDS instance
+- **Availability Zone**: same that was chosen when creating the RDS instance
+- **Enable termination protection**: yes
+- Security Group: Select or create one with the following settings:
+	- port 22 from office and home IPs.
+    - ports 80 and 443 from all.

 ##